Tecopa, California: Economy

 Historically, Tecopa's economy was based on silver and lead mining.
 Those mines closed in 1957, by which time retirees were moving to the area to enjoy the hot springs.
-Nearby mines for other minerals such as talc continued operating for another 25 years providing employment for a few citizens of the area.
+Nearby mines for other minerals such as talc continued operating for another 25 years, providing employment for a few citizens of the area.
 Tourism to the hot springs increased and Tecopa began slowly transitioning to an ecotourist and resort area.

 A major attraction in the area is the Tecopa Ecological Reserve, which hosts an undeveloped natural ground-fed hot spring.
 However, the natural hot spring is subject to closure because of impacts to protected Amargosa vole (a subspecies of Microtus californicau) habitat from camp fires and human waste.

-Tecopa also has minimal agriculture activities; mostly revolving around date farming, and marijuana cultivation.
+Agriculture in Tecopa is limited, revolving mostly around date farming and cannabis cultivation.

 The town has a growing microbrewery and bakery scene that caters to the patrons of Tecopa's three hot springs resorts during the fall and winter seasons.